Today: 9:00 AM - 6:00 PM

 Admission is good for your selected day.
 Guests may leave and return during their chosen day and simply show their receipt or check-in identifier (sticker or wrist band) at the front desk upon re-entry.

 Our exhibits and programs are thoughtfully designed to accommodate a wide range of ages, interests and developmental stages from birth- age 10.
 See our exhibits page for details on each exhibit.
 Learn more about Exhibits here.

 All children must be accompanied by an adult while visiting The DoSeum.
-You can register your child for a camp or Super Saturday workshop to leave them with an educator for a few hours.

 The DoSeum takes every possible precaution to help prevent the spread of germs at the museum.

 Our exhibits are sanitized multiple times throughout the day, and we conduct deep cleaning on the entire facility every night.

 All items handled by children are specially cleaned every night, using sprays to prevent the spread of insects or germs.
 We use disinfecting sprays on surfaces, an industrial dishwasher for loose items, and a washing machine for costumes.